When you try to add many items to a

 to this second prompt your distribution list is saved with its current membership.
 Note

-This same behavior applies to Outlook 2010.
+This same behavior applies to Outlook 2010 and Outlook 2013.

 Outlook 2007 SP1 or earlier

 To work around this issue in Outlook 2007 SP1 and earlier, you must create multiple distribution lists.
 Each distribution list should have no more than the maximum number of contacts, as described in the "Cause" section.
 To create multiple distribution lists, follow these steps: